Information Aggregation with AI Agents: General hypotheses

 \section{General hypotheses}

 In order to formulate our hypotheses, we use the following result by \cite{ostrovsky12}, adapted to our setting.

-\begin{Theorem} If security $X$ is separable under information structure $\Pi$, then for any prior distribution $\mu$, for any strictly proper scoring rule $s$, initial value $y_0$, and discount factor $\gamma \in (0,1]$, in any Nash equilibrium, information gets aggregated. \end{Theorem}
+\begin{Theorem} If security $X$ is separable under information structure $\Pi$, then for any prior distribution $\mu$, for any strictly proper scoring rule $s$, initial price $y_0$, and discount factor $\gamma \in (0,1]$, in any Nash equilibrium, information gets aggregated. \end{Theorem}

 In Appendix \ref{separability}, we formally define the notion of separability and show that the securities in all four structures are separable.
 Given that in the experiment we use a logarithmic scoring rule, which is a strictly proper scoring rule, this theorem says that information should get aggregated in all four structures, irrespective of their complexity.